-County Criminal Court No. 5 of Tarrant County 25 2223 93 Travis County Court at Law No. 4 25.2292
+County Criminal Court No. 5 of Tarrant County.......25.2223 101 County Court at Law No. 4 of Travis County25.2292

 JUSTICE OF THE PEACE COURTS

 The position of justice of the peace was established by the Constitution of the Republic which provided for a "convenient number of "Justices of the Peace" to be elected by the qualified voters of each county, for terms of two years.
 This office has been retained in all subsequent constitutions, although the jurisdiction of these courts has been severely restricted in later constitutions.